PIDA - Persistent Identifiers for Digital Assets

 Why do we need PURLs?

-Link rot is a very common phenomenon - each and everyone of us has experience the “404-error” on the web before: Sometimes URLs do not work because Internet resources move, change names or method of access.
+Link rot is a very common phenomenon - every one of us has experienced the “404-error” on the web before: Sometimes URLs do not work because Internet resources move, change names or method of access.
 Once a URL fails, all instances that link to that URL (for example, links in a Web document or a bibliographic record) become invalid.
 By using an intermediate resolver - like PIDA - broken links can quickly be repaired by registering the actual/new URL of the resource with the resolver.

 What can my PID point to?